 Because each piece of flagstone is not uniform in size and can break easily, it’s best to hire an outdoor living contractor to build or repair your flagstone patio.
-The benefit of using a seasoned contractor is that they’ve done this before, so they know what potential problems to anticipate with the flagstone itself, as well as the topography or layout of your yard.
+The benefit of using a seasoned contractor is that they’ve done this before, so they know what potential problems to anticipate with the flagstone itself and the topography or layout of your yard.

 Keep in mind that most decks attached to a house require a permit, so it may be best to use a contractor who can navigate that process for you.